 The artists span a broad musical palette and examples include the solo guitar of Charles Mokotoff, Amadou Kouyate with his kora, Ron Warren with his Native American flute, steel pan artist Victor Provost, the Heritage Signature Chorale, and US Army Men's Chorus.
 We have featured Frank Solivan and the Dirty Kitchen Bluegrass Band before they earned Grammy nominations, and the Bumper Jacksons before they became touring artists.
 Jazz masters Chris Vidala, Kenny Rittenhouse, and Steve Jones all appeared with fantastic sidemen and Christiana Drapkin had the audience in her hand as she sang tunes from the American Song book.

 Our January benefit concerts have become the soul of our series.
 Each year our Music and Social Justice Ministry Teams have performed a concert to generate need funds for local non-profits that are exceeding their limits in serving the community.
-We are proud to have raised over $50,000 to support the work of A Wider Circle, Rebuilding Together Montgomery County, Interfaith Works, Beacon House, Casa de Maryland, and Shepherd's Table.
+We are proud to have raised over $50,000 to support the work of A Wider Circle, Rebuilding Together Montgomery County, Interfaith Works, Beacon House, Casa de Maryland, Shepherd's Table, and Congregation Action Network.